katalogos/csi-based-tool-provider/README.md

 ##### To install it on CRC:

-- First add the csi volumes to the lisyt of volumes allowed in the `restricted` SCC:
+- First add the csi volumes to the list of volumes allowed in the `restricted` SCC:

 ```bash
 oc patch scc restricted --type='json' -p='[{"op": "add", "path": "/volumes/-", "value": "csi"}]'